Home

 - Date & place of birth: August 12, 1969, Bucharest, Romania;

-- Position: Associate Professor, University of Bucharest, Faculty of Geology and Geophysics;
+- Position: Professor, University of Bucharest, Faculty of Geology and Geophysics;

-- Address: University of Bucharest, Faculty of Geology and Geophysics, Laboratory of Palaeontology, 1, N. Balcescu Ave., 010041, Bucharest;
+- Address: University of Bucharest, Faculty of Geology and Geophysics, Department of Geology & Doctoral School of Geology, Laboratory of Palaeontology, 1, N. Balcescu Ave., 010041, Bucharest;

 - Fluent English and French languages;